-Budgeted cost: £15,444
+Budgeted cost: £20,387

-Activity Evidence that supports this approach Challenge number(s) addressed Use of behaviour HLTA's to support pupils' behaviour enabling them to access learning successfully.
+Activity Evidence that supports this approach Challenge number(s) addressed Use of pastoral HLTA to support pupils' wellbeing and have a positive impact on their behaviour enabling them to access learning successfully.
 Positive behaviour support is highly effective in preventing and addressing behaviour that prevents affective learning.
 It results in improved learning outcomes for all pupils.
-1, 2 Use of HLTA's to support students 1:1 in anxiety, understanding emotions Zippy's Friends and Apple's Friends have been evaluated and found to improve children's coping skills, social skills, emotional literacy.
+1, 2 Use of SSA's and HLTA to support students 1:1 in anxiety, understanding emotions Zippy's Friends and Apple's Friends have been evaluated and found to improve children's coping skills, social skills, emotional literacy.
 The use of anxiety gremlin 1:1 helps pupils to identify the sources of their anxiety and learn effective ways of coping.
 1, 2 Use of ELSA's to support identified pupils, 6 hours per week ELSA's support children and young people to understand and regulate their own emotions, learn to respect others and develop their personal resiliency.
 1, 2 Breakfast club each morning to support PP students access school.
 Pupils who have breakfast and attend club are ready to learn.
-1 Use of HLTA to deliver Forest schools Forest schools builds confidence, self-esteem and supports pupils to more successfully manage social situations in order to be able to learn more successfully.
-1,2,3,4 Students access college placements at Brinsbury and the Butterfly Project to support their move on from school.
+1 Use of HLTA to deliver Forest schools Forest schools builds confidence, self-esteem and supports pupils to more successfully manage 1,2,3,4 social situations in order to be able to learn more successfully.
+Students access college placements at Brinsbury and the Butterfly Project to support their move on from school.
 Pupils are better prepared for transition to life after college and are able to continue to make progress in their learning.
-3,4

-After School club to access the community and develop cultural capita Disadvantaged pupils have greater confidence and independence through increased opportunities to be engaged in the wider community to develop cultural capita.
+3,4 After School club to access the community and develop cultural capita Disadvantaged pupils have greater confidence and independence through increased opportunities to be engaged in the wider community to develop cultural capita.
 4 Visits in the community to support topic based learning.
 To be able to take learning from the classroom into the wider community essential for our pupils to learn to generalise and enabling all pupils to have equal access.
 4

-Total budgeted cost: £ 36,710
+Total budgeted cost: £ 71,449